The Difference Between Imagination and Creativity

 I was not the ten year old “failed writer” I felt like.
 I was a kid with original and entertaining ideas aplenty, who had not yet learned the skills necessary to give my imaginings form.

-These two things could not be more different.
+“Failed” and “untrained” are two very different things.
 This is just as true for grownups.

 If you struggle to bring your great ideas for stories, poems, paintings, pottery, sculptures, movies, songs, etc. to life, know this: